wp-plugins/always-edit-in-html/readme.txt

 2. Option turned on and page/post is in HTML mode.
 Visual and HTML tabs removed.

 == Changelog ==
+= 1.7 =
+* Checked compatibility with 4.1.1
+* Modified to work with UI changes from 4.1

 = 1.6 =
 * Checked compatibility with 4.1
 * Added asset icon